adobebc/web-apps-sdk/README.md

   * Web Apps
      * {module_webapps}

-The build tool will automatically strip `{` or `}` characters, and convert any underscores to white space.
+The build tool will automatically strip `{` or `}` characters, and convert any underscores to white space (apart from Modules).
 Section and category names will be automatically capitalized, and articles will be hyperlinked to their corresponding pages.